camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 ### Assignments in Listeners

 It is also possible to use [task listeners]({{< relref "user-guide/process-engine/delegation-code.md#task-listener" >}}) for handling assignments.
-The following example demonstrates a a listeners on the `create` event:
+The following example demonstrates a task listener on the `create` event:

 ```xml
 <userTask id="task1" name="My task" >